gmr/rmq-definitions/README.rst

 rmq-definitions
 ===============
-*Deterministicly sort and format RabbitMQ definition backups*
+*Deterministically sort and format RabbitMQ definition backups*

 ``rmq-definitions`` is an application that provides deterministic sorting and formatting of JSON based RabbitMQ definition backups.
 By transforming the JSON